concordusapps/grunt-haml/README.md

 ## Release History

+ * 2013-10-09   v0.8.0   Update version of haml-coffee 1.13.x Rendering to HTML with partials now works correctly
  * 2013-08-21   v0.7.0   Replace execSync with proper use of exec.
  * 2013-08-11   v0.6.1   Update version of haml-coffee 1.11.x
  * 2013-08-06   v0.6.0   Add 'precompile', 'includePath', and 'pathRelativeTo' option @leahciMic